aljosaosep/kitti-track-collection/README.md

 # KITTI Track Collection (KTC) devkit

 This repository contains the mined tracks and tools, extracted from KITTI Raw dataset in the scope of the following publication:
-** Large-Scale Object Discovery and Detector Adaptation from Unlabeled Video **
+**Large-Scale Object Discovery and Detector Adaptation from Unlabeled Video**

-By Aljosa Osep*, Paul Voigtlaender*, Jonathon Luiten, Stefan Breuers, and Bastian Leibe
+By Aljosa Osep, Paul Voigtlaender (equal contribution), Jonathon Luiten, Stefan Breuers, and Bastian Leibe

-* - equal contribution.

 ![Alt text](img/header.png?raw=true "KTC tracks.")